CrugBarat/gym_web_app_Sinatra/README.md

 ## About the App

-The 'Admin.' section of the web app is accessed via the 'spanner' icon in the navbar.
+The 'Admin.' section (project spec) of the web app is accessed via the 'spanner' icon in the navbar.
 Typically this section would be password protected, which provides a quasi-CMS for Gym. employees.
 This section allows users to create/view/edit members, sessions, studios, instructors, equipment and bookings.

 The 'Member.' section of the app is accessed via the 'home' & 'face' icons in the navbar.
 These sections allow members to signup, view sessions/studios/equipment and book sessions.